 Next is to read my “Legal Info” page for more information on the legal marriage notification and registration requirements.

 Q: Why should we choose you?

 If you believe that your ceremony is an important part of your special day, and you would like a ceremony which is unique & personalised to your own requirements.
 I will listen to your requirements and understand exactly what you want.
-With over 25 years experience in the art of ceremony, I have the expertise and experience to ensure that your ceremony will exceed your expectations.
+With over 30 years experience in the art of ceremony in my homeland Australia and here in Ireland, I have the expertise and experience to ensure that your ceremony will exceed your expectations.

 Please see my “What’s Included” page for more reasons why you should choose me as your ceremony officiant, I would be honoured to work with you.